 - a.
 Materials which ignite easily under normal conditions (flammables) are considered fire hazards and will be stored in a cool, dry, well ventilated storage space away from areas of fire hazard (ex., sparks, heat, open flames).
 Whenever possible, storage should be in a flammable storage cabinet. - b.
 Highly flammable materials will be kept in an area separate from oxidizing agents (material susceptible to spontaneous heating; explosives; etc.). - c.
 The storage areas for flammables will be supplied with firefighting equipment, which could be either automatic or manual, as required by code. - d.
 Oxidizers will not be stored close to liquids with low flash point. - e.
 Materials which are toxic as stored or which can decompose into toxic components from contact with heat, moisture, acids or acid fumes will be stored in a cool, well ventilated place out of the direct rays of the sun. - NOTE: Incompatible toxic materials will be isolated from each other. - f.
 Corrosive materials will be stored in a cool, well-ventilated area (above their freezing point). - g.
 Corrosives will be isolated from other materials. - h.
 Where approved chemical storage cabinets are provided, all chemicals will be stored in them. - i.
 There shall be no sign of spills or leaks in the area. - j.
 Spill clean-up materials will be available. - k.
-Full containers in generation areas shall be moved to either Kline 301A (Biology and Chemistry Labs) or to Lenhert (in all other areas) within (3) days of filling. - I. When hazardous wastes accumulated/stored in Kline 301A reach either 220 pounds or 180 days (whichever comes first), they must be moved to Lenhert for storage.
+Full containers in generation areas shall be dated upon becoming full. - I. Full containers in generation areas shall be moved to either Kline 301A (Biology and Chemistry Labs) or to Lenhert (in all other areas) within (3) days of filling. - m.
+When hazardous wastes accumulated/stored in Kline 301A reach either 220 pounds or 180 days (whichever comes first), waste must be moved to Lenhert for up to an addition 180 days of storage.